ItsCubeTime/Napoleon-Total-War-Intel-12th-gen-patch/README.md

 #### Fire up the game & enjoy your 12th gen CPU!
 Thanks for reading 💖

+### Known issues

+* Multiplayer appears to require that both players use the patch.
+See: https://imgur.com/a/eBRXG4p .
+Please open an issue on our Github page if you find a solution for this https://github.com/ItsCubeTime/Napoleon-Total-War-Intel-12th-gen-patch/issues

 ### Credits
 * Redditor LogicalMaintenance35 *for discovering the patch  https://www.reddit.com/r/totalwar/comments/za16n4/comment/j899js4/?utm_source=share&utm_medium=web2x&context=3*